OctopusDeploy/docs/docs/deployment-process/releases/index.md

 * The release has not been deployed yet, but the variables have changed since the release was created.
 * The release needs to be **redeployed** and the variables have changed since the release was created.
 * The release failed to deploy due to a problem with the variables and you need to update the variables and redeploy the release.

+After you've updated the variables, the release will use the updated variables when it is deployed.